JavierParada/starter-academic2/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: I am an applied microeconomist specialized in the application of econometric methods for big data analysis.
-I am currently working on the application of remote sensing methods to measure changes in agricultural productivity due to violence and forced displacement in the Middle East.
+I am currently working on the application of remote sensing methods to measure changes in agricultural productivity due to civil conflict and forced displacement in the Middle East.

 interests:
 - Agricultural and Natural Resource Economics
 - Conflict and Forced Displacement
-- Geographic information systems
+- Geographic Information Systems

 education:
   courses: